 Housing and Meal Plans

-The USC/GWU Washington Semester program is located on The George Washington University’s Foggy Bottom Campus, located in downtown Washington, DC.
-The Foggy Bottom campus is the university’s main campus, consisting of dormitories, classrooms, computer labs, gym, libraries, student lounges and numerous dining options.
+The USC/GWU Washington Semester program is located on the George Washington University Foggy Bottom Campus, located in downtown Washington, D.C.
+The Foggy Bottom campus is the university’s main campus, consisting of dormitories, classrooms, labs, gyms, libraries, student lounges and numerous dining options.

-USC requires that Washington Semester students live in dormitories on the Foggy Bottom campus with other GWU Semester In Washington students.
-Accommodations range from doubles in traditional dorms to two-bedroom two-bath apartment style quads, complete with kitchen and living room.
+USC requires Washington Semester students live in dormitories on the Foggy Bottom campus with other GWU Semester in Washington students.
+Accommodations range from doubles in traditional dorms to two-bedroom/two-bath apartment style quads, complete with kitchen and living room.
 If students wish to room together, that request will be accommodated as long as each of the students notifies GWU staff of their request.

-Housing for the Spring 2012 semester varies depending on location and availability but is typically apartment-style triples and quads in newer dorms such as City Hall and Ivory Tower.
-Estimated fees are approximately $6,325.
+Housing costs vary depending on location and availability but are typically apartment-style triples and quads in newer dorms such as City Hall and Ivory Tower.

 Dining Services/GWorld Card